 Controlling Ozone Pollution

-Rules in Title 30, Texas Administrative Code, Chapters 115 and 117 that are part of the State Implementation Plan strategy to meet the National Ambient Air Quality Standard for ozone.
+Rules in Title 30, Texas Administrative Code, Chapters 115 and 117 that are part of the State Implementation Plan strategy to meet the National Ambient Air Quality Standards for ozone.
 These rules reduce ozone by limiting VOC and NOx emissions from stationary sources.

 Controlling Air Pollution from Volatile Organic Compounds